ember-learn/ember-blog/source/2019-12-25-countdown-to-the-new-year-ember-template-invocation-location.md

 ## Day 25

-I'm not sure there is anyone who knows the ins and outs of Ember *and* it's ecosystem quite as well as Robert Jackson, aka [rwjblue](https://emberobserver.com/maintainers/rwjblue).
+I'm not sure there is anyone who knows the ins and outs of Ember **and** its ecosystem quite as well as Robert Jackson, aka [rwjblue](https://emberobserver.com/maintainers/rwjblue).
 Today, we look at a useful addon he wrote to help make debugging a little simpler - [ember-template-invocation-location](https://emberobserver.com/addons/ember-template-invocation-location).

 READMORE